Hey-Mentor/apis/README.md

 __Endpoint__: `/register/<facebook||google>?access_token=<token>`

-Upgrades a federated identity access token (example: a Facebook access token) for a Hey Mentor identity token, which can be used to authenticate to the API.
+Upgrades a federated identity access token (example: a Facebook access token) for a Hey Mentor identity token, which can be used to authenticate against the API.

-Additionally, the identity token is used by the mobile application to determine app behavior, such as whether to present the "Mentor" or "Mentee" UI flow.

 Response: Identity Token, User ID, or Error

+#### All of the following calls require a registered API access token

 __Endpoint__: `/profile/:userId?token=<token>`

 Gets the user data of the given user.
-The token must be a Hey Mentor Identity token.

-Note: a user is only allowed to access his/her own profile data, or the profile data of a related user (the user's mentees or mentor)

 Response: User profile details,  or Error

-__Endpoint__: `/me/:userId?token=<token>`
+__Endpoint__: `/contacts/:userId?token=<token>`

-Gets the user data of the current user.
-The token must be a Hey Mentor Identity token.
+Gets the public contact info of the users contacts.

-Note: a user is only allowed to access his/her own profile data, or the profile data of a related user (the user's mentees or mentor)

-Response: User profile details, or Error
+Response: User contact info,  or Error

-__Endpoint__: `/messages/:userId?token=<token>`

-Gets the messages between the current user and the user specified by `userId`.
-The token must be a Hey Mentor Identity token.

-Response: Messages, or Error